 A comparative study of all your deficiencies in the above scenario makes you ready to bridge the gap.

-There are so many related factors that a competitor analysis must possess to make out the best from your business.
+A competitor analysis must possess so many related factors to make out the best from your business.

 You can use various tools like Moz, Alexa, BuzzSumo, Feedly, SemRush, etc.